dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-11-21-bitcoin-boots-on-the-ground-venezuela.markdown

 approximately $7 a month.
 Due to the failure of the monetary system in his country, José is working for free, essentially.

-> “Living in Venezuela gives you a certain advantage in understanding
+> Living in Venezuela gives you a certain advantage in understanding
 > how fiat money is essentially broken — we have the worst fiat money in
-> the world.”
+> the world.

 Bitcoin plays an interesting role in Venezuela.
 On the one hand, some people use it to store their wealth and protect themselves from